Dr Mark Casey

 Regulating Sexuality (Stage 3).

-At Teesside University I am the External Examiner for their Sociology degree (2013-2016).
+At Teesside University I was the External Examiner for their Sociology degree (2013-2016).

 My current areas of research interest rest within Spain and Mallorca, sexuality studies, 'the city and rural', gender studies, travel and tourism, the package holiday and social class.
 I also have an emerging interest in the sociology of gardening.